TravellingTechGuy/renameMacCSV/README.md

 Type will be set via $7 paremeter in the Jamf Pro Policy.
 Type "curl" or "package" (without the quotes).

 $8 : Define the public link to the .csv file.
 Leave blank when using .pkg Link will be set via th $8 parameter in the Jamf Pro policy.
-Add the full "https://URL" (without the quotes).
+Add the full URL (public link).

 Hardcoded : Path to local csv file, via package in same policy: pkg putting assettags.csv in /tmp/ (csvPath="/tmp/assettags.csv")